ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         * From humble beginnings to £5million turnover success

-        * Gareth, Sophie and Oliver strive for £10million turnover
+        * Gareth, Sophie and Oliver strive for £10million growth

         \